Technology-assisted voting (telephone voting) – privacy collection notice

 Further information

-For information on how to access and request to correct your personal information please refer the NSW Electoral Commission’s Privacy Management Plan available on our Privacy webpage.
+For information on how to access and request to correct your personal information please refer the NSW Electoral Commission’s Privacy Management Plan available on our Privacy page.

 If you have any privacy related concerns, please email privacy@elections.nsw.gov.au.